openforis/sepal-doc/docs/source/cli/ofgt.rst

 :code:`oft-avg` computes zone/segment averages and standard deviations.

 -   It produces two output files: an output image and a text file.
--   You need to give at least the input image file (-i option), the output image (-o) and the maskfile (-um).
+-   You need to give at least the input image file (-i option), the output image (-o) and the mask file (-um).
 -   In the output image, each pixel gets assigned the average/standard deviation for the zone/segment it belonged to.
 -   The output format in the text file is: ID number pixels avgband1...avgbandN.